RAK4270 WisDuo Breakout Board Quick Start Guide

 The Things Stack ABP Device Registration

-- To register an ABP device, go to your application console and select the application where you want your device to be added.
-Then you need to click + Add end device, as shown in Figure 23.
+- To register an ABP device, open your application console and select the application to which you want to add the device.
+Then, click + Add end device, as shown in Figure 23.

-- To register the module, you need to click first Manually then configure the activation method by selecting Activation by personalization (ABP), compatible LoRaWAN version, and click Start button, as shown in Figure 24 and Figure 25.
+- To register the module, click Manually, then configure the activation method by selecting Activation by personalization (ABP), compatible LoRaWAN version, and click Start button, as shown in Figure 24 and Figure 25.

-- At this step, input a unique End device ID and DevEUI, as shown in Figure 26.
-Check if your module has a DevEUI on sticker or QR that you can scan then use this as the device unique DevEUI.
+- Enter a unique End Device ID and DevEUI, as shown in Figure 26.
+Check if your module has a DevEUI on a sticker or a QR code that you can scan, and use this as the unique DevEUI for the device.

-Optionally, you can add a more descriptive End device name and End device description about your device.
+Optionally, add a descriptive End device name and End device description about your device.

-- After putting all the details, click Network layer settings to proceed to the next step.
+- After entering all the details, click Network layer settings to proceed to the next step.

 It is advisable to use a meaningful End device ID, End device name, and End device description that will match your device purpose.
 The End device ID rak-device-abp